Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 15. Google Analytics

-If you haven’t already, make sure you have Google Analytics set up.
-This allows you to monitor several key metrics for your site, including:
+If you haven’t already, ensure you have Google Analytics set up.
+This allows you to monitor several critical metrics for your site, including:

 - Bounce rate